opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 #. **ADT plugin for Eclipse**

    This instruction is copied from http://developer.android.com/sdk/eclipse-adt.html#downloading .
-Please, visit that page if you have any troubles with ADT plugin installation.
+Please, visit that page if you have any troubles with ADT plug-in installation.

    Assuming that you have Eclipse IDE installed, as described above, follow these steps to download and install the ADT plugin: